iotivity/iotivity-lite/swig/README.md

 Testing and Verifying
 =================================================
+All samples have the default out of the box behavior of IoTivity which means they are are not onboarded or provisioned.
+The default security will prevent the samples from communicating with one another.
+See the following section **Onboarding and Provisioning** for instructions on using the onboarding tool that is part of iotivity-lite.

 ### Building and Running Samples Windows
 A sample server and client can be found in `<iotivity-lite>/swig/apps/<sample>`